codama-idl/codama/packages/renderers-rust/README.md

 Using the `traitOptions` attribute, you may configure the default traits that will be applied to every Rust type.
 These default traits can be configured using 4 different attributes:

 -   `baseDefaults`: The default traits to implement for all types.
+-   `dataEnumDefaults`: The default traits to implement for all data enum types, in addition to the `baseDefaults` traits.
+Data enums are enums with at least one non-unit variant — e.g. `pub enum Command { Write(String), Quit }`.
--   `enumDefaults`: The default traits to implement for all enum types, in addition to the `baseDefaults` traits.
+-   `scalarEnumDefaults`: The default traits to implement for all scalar enum types, in addition to the `baseDefaults` traits.
+Scalar enums are enums with unit variants only — e.g. `pub enum Feedback { Good, Bad }`.
 -   `structDefaults`: The default traits to implement for all struct types, in addition to the `baseDefaults` traits.
 -   `aliasDefaults`: The default traits to implement for all type aliases, in addition to the `baseDefaults` traits.